 Now that we have the money mentality out of the way, let’s turn to an explanation that might make us all feel better about going the traditional route when it comes to these things.

-Now, before our guy friends stop reading right here, saying that I don’t look after them too, I want to say that my theory works for the benefit of both parties.
-The uncertainty of this moment now, leads to even greater uncertainties later.
+At first, it may seem that my theory is very one-sided, but I want to say that it actually works for the benefit of both parties.
+The uncertainty of the present moment, will lead to even greater uncertainties in the future.
 This is because, both sides are looking for signs of generosity from the other, but in different ways.
 Both sides are using the hour or so they spend at that dinner table to divine the future.
 While one is looking for emotional generosity and a bit of sparkle in his life, the other is looking for physical generosity and a bit of stability in hers.

 And to the gentlemen, I can feel you cursing me through the screen.
 You can’t say that I don’t look after you too, so here’s a piece of advice specifically for you.
 If you simply make your offer to pay very clear at the very beginning of the date and tell her to get what she likes, but begin to get the nagging feeling that your generosity is being taken advantage of, or being taken for granted, simply enjoy your own meal and move on from her.
 She’s greedy and self-centered.
 It is a show of kindness and generosity for you to take care of this for her without causing her a moment of stress about it.
 She should NEVER use that as an opportunity to order all of the most expensive items off of the menu.
 If you find yourself going along with this behavior, prepare to never feel emotionally safe in your relationship.
 You’ll always be wondering what your worth is to her.

-So, my friends, remember that the people you date will tell you exactly who they are right from the get, if only you take a moment and listen.
-Be kind and conscientious to others and yourself now, and you’ll be happy to find that you’ve dodged bullets later.
-“What happened to Leigh and that guy then?” you might ask.
-To that, all I can say is this: As our monthly evening out with Leigh began to wind down, a single check arrived for all five of us.
+So, my friends, remember that the people you date will tell you exactly who they are right from the start, if only you take a moment and listen.
+Be kind and considerate to others and yourself, and you’ll be happy to find that you’ve dodged bullets later.
+“What happened to Mariah and that guy?” you might ask.
+To that, all I can say is this: As our monthly evening out with Mariah began to wind down, a single check arrived for all five of us.
 “My treat, guys,” she laughed, snatching it up with not a moment’s hesitation.